 A "Good Man To Know" is someone who has strong pillars of knowledge you can lean on when a deal gets complicated.

-Digital Proxy for Remote Owners:
+Digital Proxy for Remote Investors:

-Water & Irrigation Audit:
+Water & Irrigation District Research:

-4th-Generational heritage:
+4th-Generational Heritage:

 My roots in the McAllen area give me access to historical context and local networks that "big box" national firms lack.

-32 Years of RGV authority:
+32 Years of RGV Authority:

 I’ve been navigating the South Texas land market since 1994.
 I understand the cycles, the soil, and the people.